Thank you for your interest in joining the Seybold lab!

 Be flexible during difficult times, including (but not limited to) mental health or family emergencies and sickness.

-Lab expectations for graduate students in the Seybold Lab:
+Lab expectations for graduate students and postdoctoral researchers in the Seybold Lab:

 Be eager to learn and work collaboratively.
 Bring your sense of curiosity to your research.